 All generations of the Acura ILX manufactured from 2012 onwards take premium unleaded gasoline with an octane rating of 91 or higher.
-Gasoline with an octane rating of 87 – 90 may be used temporarily when 91 octane is not available, resulting in decreased engine performance.
+Gasoline with an octane rating of 87 – 90 may be used temporarily when 91 octane is unavailable, resulting in decreased engine performance.

 However, that doesn’t tell the whole story.
-Below we’ve outlined recommendations and requirements for different kinds of fuels and fuel additives.
-We’ll also go into detail about the compatibility of the ILX with oxygenated blends.
+Below we’ve outlined recommendations and requirements for different fuels and fuel additives.
+We’ll also detail the compatibility of the ILX with oxygenated blends.
 Furthermore, we discuss the tank size of these generations.
 Read on!

 Want to save money on gasoline? earn up to $0.25/gallon every time you fill up?
 GetUpside is a free-to-use cashback app for US gas stations.
 Use coupon code “THEDRIVERADVISER25” and earn an additional $0.25/gallon the first time!
 Click here to download the app for Android or iOS.

-Let’s first talk about the use of premium gasoline vs. regular gasoline in the Acura ILX.
-As mentioned above, Acura advises you to use premium gasoline with an octane of 91.
+Let’s first talk about premium gasoline vs. regular gasoline in the Acura ILX.
+As mentioned above, Acura advises using premium gasoline with an octane of 91.
 However, many people wonder if it isn’t a better idea to use fuel with an even higher octane rating.

-The reasoning behind this is that this fuel delivers even better performance and will also result in minor wear and tear of the engine.
+The reasoning behind this is that this fuel delivers even better performance and will also result in minor wear and tear on the engine.
 However, this is not the case.
 The only engine that is designed to make use of fuel with an octane of 93 or 95 actually receives benefit from it.
-On the other hand, the ILX is still fully capable of taking fuel with a higher than recommended octane rating, and this will not result in any damage to the engine or a decrease in performance.
+On the other hand, the ILX is still fully capable of taking fuel with a higher-than-recommended octane rating, and this will not result in any damage to the engine or a decrease in performance.

-On the other hand, using fuels with a lower than recommended octane rating is (somewhat) harmful to the engine.
-Acura states that you can use 87 – 90 octane whenever 91 octane is not available.
+On the other hand, using fuels with a lower-than-recommended octane rating is (somewhat) harmful to the engine.
+Acura states that you can use 87 – 90 octane whenever 91 octane is unavailable.
 Most likely, this will not damage the engine, but it will result in a decrease in performance.

 Furthermore, using fuels with an octane rating lower than 87 will result in severe damage to the engine, which is indicated by a symptom referred to as engine knock.
 Engine knock means that the fuel can’t be adequately burned, resulting in a heavy knocking sound of the engine.
 A slight knocking sound is never a problem, but heavy knocking should be dealt with immediately.

-If this heavy knocking occurs, please stop the vehicle and contact your dealers.
-You’re likely using fuel with a lower than recommended octane rating.
+Please stop the vehicle and contact your dealers if this heavy knocking occurs.
+You’re likely using fuel with a lower-than-recommended octane rating.
 The car needs to be drained, the fuel filter will need to be replaced, and the battery will need to be disconnected and reconnected to reset the car’s memory.

 Another topic we need to talk about is the use of reformulated gasoline.
 Reformulated gasoline is the gasoline that’s mandatory in more than 19 areas of the United States.
 It was first introduced in California in the ’90s, and since then, it has been gaining ground.